 Tractor Beam: Used by Eggman to gather the planets together for use in his Incredible Interstellar Amusement Park.

-Of course, you have to come up for air; otherwise you'll hearthis tune that haunted many a veteran Sonic player.]]
+Under the Sea: Aquarium Parknote Yes, that means Sonic can go underwater without dying instantly.
+Of course, you have to come up for air; otherwise you'll hearthis tune that haunted many a veteran Sonic player.
 But still, Sonic can actually swim... sorta.
 He can Spin Jump infinitely to get to the top quickly, although Aquarium Park's water is so deep that you might be better off using the air bubbles.
 And, unlike a real hedgehog, Sonic can easily jump high out of the water.
 (Real hedgehogs can swim but have trouble getting out of water.)

 In the Wii version, at least.
 The DS version gives Sonic his traditional inability to swim.